zerynth/zdm-client-py/README.md

 # Zerynth ZDM Client Python Library

-A python library that emulates a device for the  ZDM.
+A python library that emulates a device for the  ZDM (Zerynth Device Maanager).
-It permits connect to the ZDM, send data and receives jobs.
+The library permits: to connect to the ZDM, to send data and to receive jobs.

 ## Installation